CelestialAmber/Pokemon-Red-Unity/README.md

 # Pokemon-Red-Unity
-Recreation of Pokemon Red/Blue in Unity
+Recreation of Pokémon Red/Blue in Unity

 Main resources/references used: